|Brainstem and Cerebrum|

 - Naloxone—if a narcotics overdose is suspected

-- Thiamine (vitamin B1) may be given with glucose if alcoholism or malnutrition is suspected
+- Thiamine (vitamin B1) may be given with glucose if alcohol use disorder or malnutrition is suspected

 - Children aged 12 years and under should ride in the back seat of a vehicle.